sunflowerdojo/sunflowerdojo.github.io/_posts/2015-03-19-php-menu-highlighter.md

  } // end of function
 ?&gt;</pre>

-Save this to &#8220;highlight.php&#8221;
+Save this to "highlight.php"
 Then use the function on each page.
-For example, in the &#8220;home.php&#8221; page, we would use the highlighter like this:
+For example, in the "home.php" page, we would use the highlighter like this:

 <pre>&lt;?php include 'highlight.php' ?&gt;
 &lt;?php highlight("home"); ?&gt;</pre>

-Effectively, &#8220;home&#8221; is <span style="color: #ff0000;">1</span> in the array, so the html code written by the highlighter produces li:nth-child(<span style="color: #ff0000;">1</span>), which is a way to target the first <li> item in a series of list items.
+Effectively, "home" is <span style="color: #ff0000;">1</span> in the array, so the html code written by the highlighter produces li:nth-child(<span style="color: #ff0000;">1</span>), which is a way to target the first <li> item in a series of list items.

 So this will use CSS to highlight the menu item by way of PHP.

-Note: If you are using separators between your navigation menu items, you&#8217;ll have to adjust the numeric values of each menu item accordingly.
+Note: If you are using separators between your navigation menu items, you'll have to adjust the numeric values of each menu item accordingly.

 Note: If you have <a> links in your list menu, your function should target the links like so: li:nth-child(x) > a .